 The Town of Madison prepares, in accordance with State Law, annual independent audited financial statements and files such annual reports with the State Office of Policy and Management within six months of the end of its fiscal year.
-The Town provides, and will continue to provide Moody's Investors Service and Fitch Ratings ongoing disclosure in the form of audited financial statements, adopted budgets and other materials relating to its management and financial condition, as may be necessary or requested.
+The Town provides, and will continue to provide Moody's Investors Service and Fitch Ratings ongoing disclosure in the form of comprehensive annual financial reports, adopted budgets and other materials relating to its management and financial condition, as may be necessary or requested.

-In accordance with the requirements of Rule 15c2-12(b)(5) promulgated by the Securities and Exchange Commission, the Town will agree to provide, or cause to be provided, financial information and operating data and notices of material events with respect to the Bonds pursuant to Continuing Disclosure Agreements to be executed in substantially the form of Appendix D to this Official Statement.
+In accordance with the requirements of Rule15c2-12(b)(5) promulgated by the Securities and Exchange Commission, the Town will agree to provide or cause to be provided in accordance with the requirements of SEC Rule 15c2-12, notice of the occurrence of certain material events with respect to the Notes.